CalciumSigma/TwitterPlugin-Maubot/README.md

 - Sending videos/GIFS from tweets, with the correct file dimensions (Twitter GIFS don't work on some platforms like mobile Element and SchildiChat)
 - Config settings for which parts of the tweets will be sent
 ## TODO
-- Fix GIFS for mobile devices (perhaps need to convert file before upload)
+- Improve implementation for sending GIFS